Milestones of Achievement

 1897 - 1899

-- On January 20, 1987 the first meeting of the Woman's Club of Jacksonville was held at the Windsor Hotel.
+- On January 20, 1897 the first meeting of the Woman's Club of Jacksonville was held at the Windsor Hotel, a representation of which is on our current logo.

-- The club sponsored Jacksonville's first Flower Show and first Art Exhibit.
+- In 1898 The club sponsored Jacksonville's first Flower Show and first Art Exhibit, both philanthropic fundraisers.
 This allowed the Woman's Club to contribute the $1000 needed to keep the public schools open a full term.

 Mrs R M Pollard